 According to Elizabeth Harris' "Personal Impressions" catalog of historical presses, the Victor was designed and manufactured - or at least sold by - James Cook of Meriden, CT.
 The image below of Cook's catalog of 1887 - from the Stephen O.Saxe collection - also documents this history.

 William Kelsey acquired the rights to this press and eventually listed in their catalog in 1890.
 Kelsey apparently cast one new part - a replacement side arm with the "Kelsey & Co.
-Meridan, CT" cast into it to replace the original which simply pronounced "Victor". (image below)
+Meridan, CT" cast into it to replace the original which simply pronounced "Victor". (image below).
+This Victor press appears in Kelsey's 1934 catalog.
+We don't yet know when Kelsey ceased production and sales of this model Victor, but when they did, they replaced the front handle of the Excelsior with a side lever and sold it as their "Victor" press in 5x8 and 6x10 sizes for many years.

-The Cooks/Kelsey Victor, on the other hand is a very robust, thoughtfully engineered press with greater impression strength than the Excelsior and well-assembled press.
+The Cooks/Kelsey Victor, is a very robust, thoughtfully engineered press with greater impression strength than the Excelsior and is a very well-assembled press.
 It is also quite easy to disassemble for restoration or repair.

 A study of the engineering, design and manufacturing techniques employed clearly indicate that these presses were designed and manufactured by two very different press builders - possibly also cast at two different foundries.